-These consolidated financial statements include the accounts of the Company and its controlled entities have been prepared on a historical cost basis, with the exception of certain financial instruments measured at fair value during the year ended May 31, 2012.
-All inter-company transactions and balances have been eliminated on consolidation.
+These consolidated financial statements include the accounts of the Company and its controlled entities and have been prepared on a historical cost basis, with the exception of certain financial instruments measured at fair value.
+All intercompany transactions and balances have been eliminated on consolidation.